Guide to Buying a Secondhand Treadmill

 If you're looking for a used treadmill, pay special attention to the condition of the motor.
 Ensure the motor is in good working condition by giving it a good test run at all speeds.
 Most people are not qualified to evaluate the condition of an engine and other internal parts, you may find it useful to get an expert to look over it.
 We can easily notice if our used or discount treadmill is damaged or defaced in any way, though some kinds of wear aren't so easily spotted.
 You should find out the costs involved in replacing or repairing the motor if it goes out.
 Perform a thorough check of the electronic components since these can be expensive to replace.

 Another consideration when buying a used treadmill is how often it was used and by whom.
 The previous use will determine how long you can expect your treadmill to last.
 Just finding out how old the machine is will not give you this information.
-Used treadmills being sold by a gym or club likely have been used roughly, while a treadmill offered by a middle-aged or elderly seller has probably been used sparsely.
+Used treadmills being sold by a gym or club are likely to have been used roughly, while a treadmill offered by a middle-aged or elderly seller has probably been used sparsely.
 Avoid treadmills that have had multiple owners, as even if the machine looks in great condition and the last owners have not over used it, you can have no idea what happened with the previous owners.

 If you're buying a used model that doesn't have all the features you want, you must work out the investment needed to upgrade the treadmill.
 For example, if the machine does not have a built in heart rate monitor, you may have to buy one separately, at a cost of hundreds of dollars.